rMazeiks/DinoHacks/README.md

 # DinoHacks

-This is our project ofr StuyHacks Fall 2017!
+This is our project for StuyHacks Fall 2017!

 it is a Dino Game